shader-slang/spec/proposals/042-ray-tracing-api.md

 - Reflection depends on successful control-flow analysis.
 - Dynamic dispatch tables, buffer lookups, and helper functions complicate extraction.
 - Small shader-code changes could affect host reflection in surprising ways.
+- If lowered as a literal switch, heavy and light stage bodies can be forced into the same Metal shader compilation unit and interfere through register allocation.

 The proposed design chooses the reverse direction: users declare the SBT structure directly, then Slang synthesizes Metal dispatch.
 This is simpler to validate and easier to reflect.